 Mary Vincent is a salmon steward at Carkeek Park.
-On ordinary years, the volunteer salmon stewards come to the creek every fall to educate people about the fish.
-They are not doing the program in 202o.
+The volunteer salmon stewards come to the creek every fall to educate people about the fish.

 Vincent is full of amazing salmon facts.
 (For example, did you know that spawning salmon only need to have their gills half covered in order to get oxygen?)